HabibaME/OnlineBookstore/README.md

 - /books/{category}: GET endpoint enables the user to browse books by category.
 - /bookDetails/{name}: GET endpoint provides the user with book details by the book name.
 - /{userName}/{bookName}/{borrowingDate}/{returnDate}: GET endpoint enables the user for borrowing specific book.
+- /actuator/health: GET endpoint calculating the total memory and the free memory.
 ## How to Run
 1. Clone the repository.
 2. Configure the database connection in the application.properties file.